Academic Progress

 Provisionally Admitted Students

 Students whose past academic performance falls below Bethel’s requirements for admission may be admitted on a provisional basis.
 These students must attain a cumulative GPA of 2.0 or better at the end of their first year at Bethel in order to continue at Bethel.
-To support these students, Bethel requires all provisionally admitted students to participate in the Fresh Start program.
-This program includes GES 109 Orientation to College Studies (for first-time college students) and GES 119 Introduction to Bethel (for transfer students), and is taken the first Fall semester of the student’s enrollment at Bethel, enrollment in GES 130 Christianity and Western Culture their first semester at Bethel, group tutoring sessions for GES 130 Christianity and Western Culture, and a specialized academic advisor who will monitor students’ progress.
+To support these students, Bethel requires all provisionally admitted students to participate in the Spark program.
+This program is taken during the first Fall semester of the student's enrollment at Bethel; it includes GES 109 Orientation to College Studies (for first-time college students) and GES 119 Introduction to Bethel (for transfer students), and GES 130 Christianity and Western Culture, group tutoring sessions for GES 130 Christianity and Western Culture, and a specialized academic advisor who will monitor students’ progress.

 Academic Progress, Probation, and Dismissal

-2. provisionally admitted students whose cumulative GPA is below 1.00 at the end of their first semester;
+• Provisionally Admitted Students are placed on academic dismissal when their cumulative GPA is below 1.00 at the end of their first semester at Bethel University

-5. Academic dismissal of any student is the decision of the Bethel University Registrar.
-Academic warning and academic probation may not always immediately precede academic dismissal.
+• Academic dismissal of any student is the decision of the Bethel University Registrar.

 Connect with Bethel